Halloween may be a few weeks away – but it is never too early to get in the mood.

 And how should one get in the mood?
 How about with a classic ghost story?
 Only this time the ghost stories aren’t being told around the campfire.
 They’re coming to you via the medium of podcasting.

-So I’ve rounded up my fave spooky history podcasts to get you in the mood.
-As well as new podcasts from 2020 there are some old favourites – all designed to give you the chills and leave you looking over your shoulder!
+So I’ve rounded up my fave spooky history podcasts to get you in the mood – all designed to give you the chills and leave you looking over your shoulder!

 As featured in my International Podcast Month feature, Things In Jars is a spooky history podcast about oddities, curiosities, and all the weird and wonderful stuff that dwells in museum stores!
 Join curators Melissa and Poppy as they discover extraordinary artefacts from collections across the world.

 Subjects of previous episodes include poisonous museum items, collections with criminal links and haunted paraphernalia.
-And for October they are really pulling things out of the proverbial hat.
-Every Saturday they are releasing an extra special bonus episode, with an amazing line-up of spooky guests including THE Salem Witch Museum and the iconic Jamaica Inn.
+And last October they really pulled things out of the proverbial hat!
+Every Saturday they released an extra special bonus episode, with an amazing line-up of spooky guests including THE Salem Witch Museum and the iconic Jamaica Inn.
 Check out the first episode with the Weird Norfolk podcast here.

 In terms of spooky history podcasts, Dark Histories is my day one.
 Dark Histories tells the stories of our darkest moments, deepest mysteries and strangest happenings.
 From large cultural events to smaller, localised legends host Ben is a natural born story teller that leaves you entranced.

 The podcast explores famous mysteries in an interesting and entertaining way.
 All the while its as accurate as possible and rooting the mysteries in the available evidence.
 That’s why I think I like this podcast so much – it explores spooky topics that could easily veer into speculation and fabrications but with an historian’s analytic eye.